kumencz/xlivecz-webshare/README.md

 xLiveCZ - Webshare
 ==============

-Part of xLiveCZ multimedia project for czech and slovak users for mediaplyers with realtek chip
+Extension for xLiveCZ multimedia project for czech and slovak users for mediaplyers with realtek chip

 Big thanks to killerman !!!